suyog888/suyog888/README.md

 - 👋 Hi, I’m @suyog888
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning BE Computer Engineering
+- 🌱 I’m currently learning BE Computer Engineering.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development.
 - 📫 How to reach me suyogarote2018@gmail.com

 <!---